akm-enterprises/akm-cloud-security-assessment-permission-templates-public/README.md

 ## In order to conduct security assessment of your account, AKM security assessment IAM role need access to your AWS account.

-## This ‘create_role_to_assume_cfn.yaml’ cloudformation template will create the rule and trust AKM AWS account’s security assessment role
+## This ‘create_role_to_assume_cfn.yaml’ cloudformation template will create the role 'ProwlerScanRole" in your account and trust AKM Enterprises AWS account's "akm_security_assessment_role" -role.

 This cloudformation can be deployed through AWS console or AWS cli

 AWS CLI